-As for how their runners stack up, The NOBULL Ripstop Runner ($139) is a versatile, lightweight, supportive sneaker made of perforated polyester ripstop material.
+As for how their runners stack up, I found that the NOBULL Ripstop Runner ($139) is a versatile, lightweight, supportive sneaker made of perforated polyester ripstop material.

-As for the price points of runners on either site in general, they do not differ by much.
+As for the price points of runners on either site in general, I don’t think they differ by much.
 The price varies depending on the model in question, but the two brands price their products quite similarly.

 Safe to say it’s up to personal preference when it comes to these two quality brands.

 No HOKA shoes review would be complete without taking a look at what customers had to say about their experiences with the brand’s products.